 Business owners and managers also face the challenges of employee accountability with manual cash handling processes.
 Management is often left wondering who has access to their cash and where exactly the funds are.
 Additionally, they’re unable to reconcile discrepancies or track lost or misplaced cash as needed.

 Has your business experienced any of the frustrations above?
 You’re not alone.

 Continue reading to see how retailers are automating common cash handling tasks to overcome these headaches and better secure their employees.

 SCENARIO 1: AUTOMATED POINT-OF-SALE SOLUTIONS

 At the start of the business day, a cashier begins their shift with a starting till.
 Then, throughout the day, cash sales increase the amount of money in the till.
 In an ideal situation, managers could come through for a till sweep or employees could deposit the excess cash in a drop safe while ensuring customers are still assisted.
 But many times in fast-paced environments, managers may be pulled away from assisting customers or employees are unable to step away, resulting in cash build up in the tills.

 - Excess cash increases the risk of internal theft or misplaced profits

-- Employees are exposed to danger any time they transfer cash from one location to another
+- Employees are exposed to danger anytime transfer cash from one location to another

-- Time and labour are spent manually counting and preparing the cash deposits
+- Time and labor are spent manually counting and preparing the cash deposits

 Solution: Implement a Smart Safe